 The Company receives deposits or pre-payments from oil and gas operators to reserve water for use in future well drilling operations.
-When the operators use the water, the Company recognizes the revenue for these payments in the metered water usage from the commercial customers line on the statement of operations.
+When the operators use the water, the Company recognizes the revenue for these payments in the metered water usage from the commercial customers line on the statement of income.

 The Company recognizes lot sales over time as construction activities progress and not necessarily when payment is received.
-For example, the Company may receive milestone payments before revenue can be recognized (i.e., prior to the Company completing cumulative progress which faithfully represents the transfer of goods and services to the customer) which results in the Company
+For example, the Company may receive milestone payments before revenue can be recognized (i.e., prior to the Company completing cumulative progress which faithfully represents the transfer of goods and services to the customer) which results in the Company recording deferred revenue.
+The Company recognizes this revenue into income as construction activities progress, measured based on costs incurred compared to total estimated costs of the project, which management believes is a faithful representation of the transfer of goods and services to the customer.